sruusk/ou-lunch/README.md

 The frontend for this project is built with NuxtJS and is hosted at [ouf.fi](https://ouf.fi).

+## Development
+Parts marked with `*` are only needed if developing the non-normal opening hours feature.

+- Run `npm install` in the root directory to install the dependencies.
+- *Run `npm run start:cloud` to start the Ulixee Cloud instance.
+- Run `npm run start:db` to start the MongoDB database on Docker.
+You must have Docker installed.
+- Run `npm run dev` to start the NuxtJS frontend in development mode.
+- *To update the opening hours, visit `localhost:3000/_nitro/tasks/updateHours` in your browser.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.